Understanding the Causes of a Broken Tooth Crown: What You Need to Know

 4. Understanding Decay Underneath Your Crown

-Tooth decay can still develop underneath a crown, even though the crown itself doesn’t decay.
+Tooth decay can still form under a crown, even though the crown itself cannot decay.

 5. Why Age Matters: The Lifespan of a Crown